Child Support Order Modification

 Either parent may request a review of the child support case if there is a change in circumstances.
 Support orders may be changed if there has been a substantial change in circumstances, such as, an increase or decrease in either parent’s earnings, a change in custody, or a change in the amount of time the child spends with each parent.
 For more information see Child Support Publications.

 Yes.
 You can avoid going to court by signing a legal agreement (stipulation).
-The parent paying support and the Local Child Support Agency (LCSA) can agree (stipulate) on the amount of child support if the party receiving support is receiving welfare benefits.
+The person paying support (PPS) and the Local Child Support Agency (LCSA) can agree (stipulate) on the amount of child support if the person receiving support (PRS) is receiving welfare benefits.
 If neither parent is receiving welfare benefits, then both parents may sign a legal agreement (stipulation) that establishes parentage and makes a formal arrangement to make child support payments.

-The amount of the Child Support Order may be decreased if the parent paying support is also financially responsible for children from another relationship.
+The amount of the Child Support Order may be decreased if the person paying support (PPS) is also financially responsible for children from another relationship.
 It is still up to the court to make a change on any Child Support Order.